 Julie Rasmuson is the mother of two boys, ages 10 and 7, the older of which is diagnosed with Autism Spectrum Disorder.
 As Meetings Coordinator, Julie and the Meetings Committee plan, organize, and execute the Autism York Support Meetings for both meeting locations.
 Julie also facilitates the Autism York-South Support Meetings and Events in Southern York County.
 She enjoys being a part of this non-profit organization and helping to bring support to families on our shared journey.

 Amy has two children with Autism Spectrum Disorder.
-She has been involved with Autism York since 2008 and has been serving on the board since 2009.
+She has been involved with Autism York since 2008 and has been an Executive Member since 2009.
 As facilitator of Autism York's Adult ASD Social Group, she holds monthly social events (dinners, bowling, mini golf, game nights) for adults on the spectrum around age 18 and up to socialize and have fun.
 Visit Autism York's website calendar for information about upcoming events or contact Amy with questions or suggestions for Adult ASD Social Group library resources, Transition Resource Guide, and monthly social events.

 Heather is an Autism Support teacher and Board Certified Behavior Analyst.
 As Presentations Coordinator, Heather oversees "Understanding Autism" a community awareness program which provide the community access to basic information about Autism.
 The goal of “Understanding Autism” is to provide accurate information, in order to increase understanding and promote acceptance of individuals with Autism Spectrum Disorder.
 Each presentation is tailored to fit the needs of the specific audience.
 These presentations are available for schools, churches, medical offices, civic groups, emergency personnel, etc. As Volunteer Coordinator she is responsible for securing volunteer support for the Autism Expo and Walk for Autism, monthly support meetings, and various other events.
 Please contact Heather if you or your group are interested in volunteer opportunities, you have need of interpreter services for an Autism York event, and to find out more about or schedule an "Understanding Autism" presentation.